Zoje-stack/FTP-vs-SFTP-Security-Analysis/README.md

 ## Project Overview
-This project demonstrates the security differences between FTP and SFTP** by capturing and analyzing network traffic.
-The goal is to show how FTP transmits data in plaintext**, while SFTP encrypts data**, protecting sensitive information from interception.
+This project demonstrates the security differences between FTP and SFTP by capturing and analyzing network traffic.
+The goal is to show how FTP transmits data in plaintext, while SFTP encrypts data, protecting sensitive information from interception.

 ## Project Objectives
-- Capture FTP and SFTP traffic using Wireshark**
+- Capture FTP and SFTP traffic using Wireshark
 - Analyze how login credentials and file transfers are transmitted
-- Compare the security risks** of FTP with the encrypted communication of SFTP
+- Compare the security risks of FTP with the encrypted communication of SFTP
-- Demonstrate best practices** for secure file transfer
+- Demonstrate best practices for secure file transfer